datadryad/dryad-app/documentation/shibboleth/README.md

 - attribute-map.xml
   - Maps the field specififed by "name" attribute from the provider's assertion to field specified by "id" attribute in our metadata
 - non_fedaration_metadata.xml
-  - Specifies locations and properties for IDPs that are not managed by InCommon
+  - Specifies locations and properties for IdPs that are not managed by InCommon

 InCommon metadata setup